bestofjs/javascript-risingstars/README.md

 Special thanks:

-- The 2021 edition of the Rising Stars was double checked by [L1lith](https://github.com/L1lith).
+- The content of 2021 and 2022 editions of the Rising Stars was double checked by [L1lith](https://github.com/L1lith).
 - [Benjamin Blackwood](https://twitter.com/B_Blackwo) was the co-author of the 2020 edition.
 - [Sacha Grief](http://sachagreif.com/) did a lot of work about the design and the content of the first editions (2016, 2017, 2018, 2019).